changelog

 - ·Vocabulary panel.
 Your saved words in a commonplace-book layout: large serif word, italic translation, sentence-form metadata, indented quotation.
 Filter by due, mastered, or all; deep-link to a single word from anywhere.

 - ·Confidence score.
-A small signal next to each word that reflects not just how many review cards you’ve got right but how often you keep needing the translation in passing.
+A small signal next to each word.
+It weighs the review cards you’ve got right together with how often you keep needing the translation in passing.
 A score of 3 of 5 reads differently from a score of 3 of 5 and falling.

 - ·Site rules.
 Run yunit everywhere except a handful of sites, or only on a chosen handful and quiet everywhere else.
 Both modes available from the popup; the lists are kept side by side, so flipping between them preserves the rules you set.